MicrosoftDocs/visualstudio-docs/docs/ide/ai-assisted-development-visual-studio.md

 ---
 title: AI-assisted development in Visual Studio
-description: Learn about the AI-assisted development tools in Visual Studio, such as Intellicode, GitHub Copilot, and Github Copilot Chat, and how they can help you write code more efficiently. ms.date: 09/25/2023 ms.topic: overview ms.custom: template-overview
+description: Learn about the AI-assisted development tools in Visual Studio, such as GitHub Copilot, Github Copilot Chat, and IntelliCode, and how they can help you write code more efficiently. ms.date: 09/25/2023 ms.topic: overview ms.custom: template-overview